decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 -->

 - **The Decentraland CLI** (Command Line Interface): Use it to [generate]({{ site.baseurl }}{% post_url /getting-started/2018-01-02-coding-scenes %}) new Decentraland scenes locally on your own machine, preview them and upload them to the content server.
 - **The Decentraland API**: A TypeScript package containing the library of helper methods that allows you to create interactive experiences.
-Use it to create and manipulate objects in the scene and also to facilitate in-world transactions between users or other applications. ( [latest API reference](https://github.com/decentraland/ecs-reference/blob/master/docs-latest/decentraland-ecs.md))
+Use it to create and manipulate objects in the scene and also to facilitate in-world transactions between players or other applications. ( [latest API reference](https://github.com/decentraland/ecs-reference/blob/master/docs-latest/decentraland-ecs.md))

 - **Scene examples**: Take inspiration and coding best practices from the [scene examples]({{ site.baseurl }}{% post_url /examples/2018-01-08-sample-scenes %}).